NYSED Community Health Center Contact List

 ADA Give Kids A Smile® Program

-This program promotes and provides access to orthodontic care for qualified youth ages 10-18 from low-income families nationwide.
+This program promotes and provides access to orthodontic care for qualified young people aged 10-18 from low-income families nationwide.

 Professional Dental Organizations

-American Dental Association-(ADA) is the oldest and largest national dental society in the world.
-Since then, the ADA has grown to become the leading source of oral health related information for dentists and their patients.
+Is the oldest and largest national dental society in the world.
+Since then, the ADA has grown to become the leading source of oral health-related information for dentists and their patients.

 Dental Resources for Students with Special Health Care Needs

-Focus on Children and Adolescents with Special Health Care Needs - National Maternal and Child Oral Health Resource Center-This collection of selected resources offer high-quality information about children and adolescents with special health care needs.
+Focus on Children and Adolescents with Special Health Care Needs National Maternal and Child Oral Health Resource Center

-National Institute of Dental and Craniofacial Research (NIDCR)- NIDCR is one of the National Institutes of Health (NIH).
-It provides free educational publications and other resources.
+National Institute of Dental and Craniofacial Research (NIDCR)- NIDCR is one of the National Institutes of Health (NIH)

 - Guidelines & Memos - Dental Health Certificates